brodieG/vetr/CRAN.md

 ## Submission Notes:

-This is a resubmission of v0.2.0 to fix CRAN farm failures:
+This is a resubmission fix CRAN check farm failures on current version 0.2.0.
+I apologize for resubmitting so soon.

 * Fixes compilation failure on Solaris, we hope (removed `strnlen` fun, set